iliang1234/Ivy-Celeste-Wire-Protocols/README.md

-# JSON Wire Protocol Chat Application
+# Custom Wire Protocol Chat Application

-A simple client-server chat application using JSON as the wire protocol.
+A simple client-server chat application using a custom binary wire protocol.
 This application allows users to create accounts, send messages, and communicate in real-time with other users.

 ## Features